15 years of History

 June In a referendum, 67% of UK voters support continuing EEC membership.

-1975 August British Leyland Motor Corporation becomes nationalised.
+1975 Aug.
+British Leyland Motor Corporation is nationalised.

-1976 February The Queen opens the National Exhibition Centre, near Birmingham.
+1976 Feb.
+The Queen opens the National Exhibition Centre, Birmingham.

-June A heatwave begins, by August a serious drought is in place across most of the UK.
+June A heatwave begins, by August a serious drought is in place across the UK.

-October British Rail introduce the InterCity 125 High Speed Train into passenger service.
+Oct British Rail introduce the InterCity 125 High Speed Train into service.

 June The Queens Silver Jubilee celebrations take place across the UK.

-September Freddie Laker launches his new budget Skytrain airline service from Gatwick to New York.
+Sept.
+Freddie Laker launches a new budget Skytrain airline service from Gatwick to New York.

-June Andrew Lloyd Webber musical Evita opens at the Prince Edward Theatre.
+June Andrew Lloyd Webber musical Evita opens at Prince Edward Theatre.

-1979 January Thousands of public workers go on strike, it becomes the so called: Winter of Discontent.
+1979 Jan.
+Thousands of public workers go on strike, it becomes: Winter of Discontent.

 April The last RT-type double deck buses run in London.